When living in a foreign country, the relatively mundane can be an adventure. That’s exactly how donating blood in Japan was for me.

-Although the questions were mostly conducted by pressing a “yes” or “no” button on a computer screen, I had to ask the attendant about the meaning of a few of the questions.
-Much to my embarrassment, I ended up having to ask about the question involving prostitution.
+Answering the questions is mostly done by pressing a “yes” or “no” button on a computer screen.
+But I had to ask the attendant about the meaning of a few of the questions.
+To my embarrassment, I ended up having to ask about the question involving prostitution.
 This has been a motivator to improve my Japanese vocabulary.

 Blood Donation Medical Screening and Blood Test

 After reassuring the attendant that I had not been to certain countries in South American or Europe, I was told to take my blood pressure and then go into a medical screening room.
 In that room, another attendant asked a few more questions about my health and gave me the go-ahead to get a blood test.
 In the US, they normally test your blood with a finger prick, but at this Tokyo blood donation center, they drew blood from the crook of my elbow.

 After “passing” the blood test, the nurse told me to grab a warm drink from the free drink vending machines before donating.
 Passing up the strawberry cocoa, milk tea, and green tea, I went for the regular hot cocoa.
 Like in the US, they instruct you to eat before giving blood; I’d already eaten some gyudon (beef bowl with rice) just 10 minutes before but ate a free cookie for good measure.